Karlen G. Adamyan

-Karlen Grigori Adamyan (Կառլեն Գրիգորի Ադամյան, born 19 January 1937) is an Armenian cardiologist, Doctor of Medical Sciences (1971), Professor (1985), Academician of the Armenian National Academy of Sciences (1996).
+Karlen Grigori Adamyan (Կառլեն Գրիգորի Ադամյան; 19 January 1937 – 28 February 2026) was an Armenian cardiologist who was a Doctor of Medical Sciences (1971), Professor (1985), and Academician of the Armenian National Academy of Sciences (1996).

-In 2009 he was named Honoured Science Worker of Armenia.
+In 2009, he was named Honoured Science Worker of Armenia.

-Career
+Life and career

-Adamyan graduated Yerevan State Medical Institute in 1959.
-From 1962 to 1965 he was a postgraduate student at the Institute of Cardiology and Heart Surgery of Ministry of Health of the ASSR, after which he started working for the same institute. in 1972-1982 he transferred to the atherosclerotic cardiovascular disease department.
-In 1979, he became the director of Yerevan Research Institute of Cardiology. in 1995, he became the Head of the Chair of Clinical Cardiology of the National Institute of Health, as well as filled the position of Chief Cardiologist at the Ministry of Health of Armenia (1979-2001).
+Adamyan was born on 19 January 1937.
+He graduated from Yerevan State Medical Institute in 1959.
+From 1962 to 1965, he was a postgraduate student at the Institute of Cardiology and Heart Surgery of Ministry of Health of the ASSR, after which he started working for the same institute.
+In 1972–1982, he transferred to the atherosclerotic cardiovascular disease department.
+In 1979, he became the director of Yerevan Research Institute of Cardiology.
+In 1995, he became the Head of the Chair of Clinical Cardiology of the National Institute of Health, as well as filled the position of Chief Cardiologist at the Ministry of Health of Armenia (1979–2001).

-Author of 497 scientific papers, and 10 monographs.
+He was the author of 497 scientific papers, and 10 monographs.

-Adamyan has been credited for developing the functional heart failure concept in cases of atherosclerotic cardiovascular disease and birth defects and for suggesting the classification of the pre-cyclone stage of circulatory collapse.
-Adamyan has introduced the biomedicine and immunology directions in clinical cardiology.
-Adamyan main research has been in the fields of primary and secondary prevention of pulmonary hypertension and cardiac ischemic disease.
+Adamyan was credited with developing the functional heart failure concept in cases of atherosclerotic cardiovascular disease and birth defects and for suggesting the classification of the pre-cyclone stage of circulatory collapse.
+He introduced the biomedicine and immunology directions in clinical cardiology.
+His main research was in the fields of primary and secondary prevention of pulmonary hypertension and cardiac ischemic disease.

+Adamyan died on 28 February 2026, at the age of 89.